Harfenlabor/harfenlabor.com/exampleSite/content/research/international-symposium-on-the-barberini-harp-a-report.md

 ***

 The discussion turned to specialist organological and historical issues.
-Dinko Fabris (Roma) dedicated his presentation to Luc Antonio Eustachio, who is described in Marin Mersenne's _Harmonie universelle_ (1637) as the inventor of the "arpa a tre ordini."
+Dinko Fabris (Roma) dedicated his presentation to Luca Antonio Eustachio, who is described in Marin Mersenne's _Harmonie universelle_ (1637) as the inventor of the "arpa a tre ordini."
 Eustachio came to Roma from Apulia and was in the service of pope Paolo V of the Borghese family.
 Many documents mention him as a musician, without specifically mentioning his role in the development of the triple harp.
 Patrizio Barbieri (Roma) then devoted himself to harp and harpsichord models in which a distinction is made between enharmonic semitones.

 ![](/images/participants-backlight.png)

 ***

-The day concluded with Harp Laboratory: the harpists Margret Köll, Mara Galassi, Loredana Gintoli and Chiara Granata, performing the same pieces on four different harps.
+The day concluded with Harp Laboratory: the harpists Margret Köll, Mara Galassi, Loredana Gintoli and Chiara Granata performed the same piece on four different harps.
 The resulting differences in sound were then discussed in a plenum.

 ***